-Join David Gassner for an in-depth discussion in this video Working with dates and times, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Working with dates and times, part of Learning Go.

 Dates and times are managed in Go with the time package.…Its time type encapsulates everything…you need for both dates and times, including…math operations, time zones and so on.…There are a few different functions to create time objects.…The date function lets you pass in specific information…for the year, month, day and so on.…The now function returns the current date and time.…The parse function lets you parse a string and so on.…I'll demonstrate a few of these capabilities…in this file, datesAndTimes.go.…